 © GSMA 2021.
 The GSM Association (“Association”) makes no representation, warranty or undertaking (express or implied) with respect to and does not accept any responsibility for, and disclaims liability for the accuracy or completeness or timeliness of the information contained in this document.
 The information contained in this document may be subject to change without prior notice.
 This document has been classified according to the GSMA Document Confidentiality Policy.
 GSMA meetings are conducted in full compliance with the GSMA Antitrust Policy.

 Software Functions

-Deep learning model update
+On-device model update

 Test purpose

-To verify that the DUT can support deep learining model update.
+To verify that the DUT can support on-device model update.

 Referenced Requirements